FAQs about Filing a New Claim/Refiling a Claim for Unemployment Benefits

 October 1 through December 31

-- Once you have filed your claim, you must request/certify for a payment every week you are unemployed or under-employed and must meet the eligibility requirements.
+Once you've filed a UI claim, you must request/certify for a payment every week you are unemployed or under-employed and must meet the eligibility requirements.
 You will only be paid for the weeks in which you certify for your payments.
-This payment service is used by anyone receiving unemployment benefits and claiming benefits for the previous completed calendar week.
+This payment service is used by everyone receiving unemployment benefits and claiming benefits for the previous completed calendar week.

 You have two options to certify for your weekly unemployment benefits.